Other Test Components

 Set (Variable)

-In Sauce Labs API Testing you can create variables in several different ways by using SET (variable)
+In Sauce Labs API Testing you can create variables in several different ways by using SET (variable).
+This component has different modes that allow you to create variables in different ways, such as String, Data, and Language.

 Parameters